Ana-Niko-byte/moment/README.md

 #### The Charity Model
 Fields: name, slug, description, entry_donation, category, image
+Meta: ordered by community size (largest to smallest).

 - `name` : _CharField_ - represents the name of the charity.
 Max length of 150 characters.
 Must be unique.
 - `slug` : _SlugField_ - slugified `name` field.
 Max length of 150 characters.
 Must be unique.